hpkhanh/smaug_experiments/README.md

-# models
+# Experiments
-Model files for the SMAUG project
+Experiments for the SMAUG project